lawielas/Tailwindcss-starter-pack/README.md

 # Tailwindcss-starter-pack
-this is the basic code you need to get started with tailwindcss
+This is the basic code you need to get started with tailwindcss

 first you need to install the necessary dependencies by running: